How to read your credit card statement

 -

 Late payment warning: Depending on your issuer, you may be charged a fee for late payments.
-The late payment warning lets you know what that fee could be.
-Some issuers may also charge increased interest, which is sometimes also referred to as a penalty rate.
+The late payment warning informs you of what that fee could be.
+Some issuers may also charge increased interest, which is sometimes called a penalty rate.
 If so, you may see that rate listed here as well.

 Account summary